Do you grow your own food?

 Can I come and visit?

 Sure.
 Come to one of our events.
 Aside from that, we only have visitors by appointment – we want to make sure we are home when you arrive.
-Lots of people who come from out of town to do Morehouse courses stay with us.
-These only people who stay with us who are not personal guests.
+Sometimes people who come from out of town to do Morehouse courses stay with us.
+These are the only people who stay with us who are not family or personal guests.

 Can I live with you?